 I am not sure when it happened, but somewhere between our obsession with protein and our banishing of sugar we forgot all about the humble, yet essential ingredient in our diet, FIBRE!
 Time and again I watch people obsess over protein and really totally overdo the amount of protein they have in their diet (that topic is for another blog) and completely overlook how much fibre they are consuming.

 Poor fibre, it’s kind of like the uncool cousin to protein.
-Its the one that people forgot is actually really cool, funny and smart while protein shone like a pair of perfect new veneers.
-You see without adequate fibre in your diet your body really struggles to function optimally.
+Without adequate fibre in your diet your body really struggles to function optimally.
 Most people who eat a typical Australian diet are eating about 50% of the required fibre for optimum health.
 This is an easily rectified problem that can make dramatic differences to how your body functions.

 5 fibre facts:

 - For optimal health women require at least 25g of fibre a day.

 - Fibre is found only in plant based products such as legumes, grains, fruit and vegetables and seeds.